geophile/marcel/README.md

 and operators.
 * __Customizable color highlighting:__ The colors used to render output for builtin types such as `File` and `Process`, and `help` output can be customized too.
+* __Dynamic reconfiguration:__ Changes to configuration and startup scripts are picked up without restarting.

 Scripting
 ---------